 We visited Valladolid and Cenote Zaci many years ago, and decided to revisit the cenote with our children.
 Cenote Zaci is located right in the town of Valladolid, and it is nice to be able to walk right to it.
 If you aren’t familiar with cenotes, they are water-filled sinkholes, and are usually beautiful places to swim!

-We stayed on Hotel el Meson del Marques located on the central square in Valladolid.
+We stayed at Hotel el Meson del Marques located on the central square in Valladolid.
 Therefore, it was easy to get to the cenote by foot, versus driving and trying to find a parking spot.
 We walked about four blocks to the cenote, about 10 minutes.
+There were plenty of signs along the way.

 Some of the links in this post are affiliate links; this blog receives a small commission from sales made through such links at no extra cost for you.
 All opinions remain my own.

-There isn’t a ton of parking here, and the lot was crowded, so we were glad we walked instead of driving our rental car.
+There is not a ton of parking here, and the lot was crowded, so we were glad we walked instead of driving our rental car from Avant Car Rental.

 When we were there in July 2021, there was a lot of construction going on, but it did not seem to affect the operations of the cenote.